Urban Expansion Program Annual Letter 2025

 UrbanExpansion_annual_letter.png

-(1) Developing, analyzing, and disseminating global datasets on urban expansion and densification,
+(1) Developing, analyzing, and disseminating global datasets on urban expansion and densification;

 (3) Working on the ground with municipalities and local landholders on preparing the urban periphery for settlement.

-Progress on the second mission involved policy-oriented work on urban expansion and densification with national governments and international organization.
-This year saw the publication of Angel et al’s Accommodating Urban Growth in Latin American and Caribbean Cities by the Inter-American Development Bank, which seeks to disseminate our policy proposals, promoted by the Bank, to a wide audience in the region.
-We have also recorded a lecture by Angel to a 2024 World Bank Urbanization and Poverty conference on the Marron YouTube channel titled Twelve Guidelines for Action on Urban Expansion.
-Angel has also advised the Government of Uzbekistan on territorial planning, under contract with the World Bank, and gave the keynote address in a national conference in Tashkent titled “Urban Expansion and Densification in Uzbekistan: Diagnosis and Guidelines for Action”.
-Angel also gave the keynote address in a seminar in Santiago, Chile, titled “Reflections on the Prospects of Urban Densification in Chile”.
-In October 2025, Angel gave a talk to a Technical Deep Dive involving personnel from twelve World Bank projects titled “Accommodating Urban Growth in the Global South: An Urban Planning Perspective”.
-Angel is also a co-author of the chapter titled “Mobilizing land for rapid expansion of city peripheries in Sub-Saharan Africa” in the forthcoming World Bank flagship report on urbanization in Sub-Saharan Africa.
+Progress on the second mission involved policy-oriented work on urban expansion and densification with national governments and international organizations.
+The Inter-American Development Bank published Angel et al.’s Accommodating Urban Growth in Latin American and Caribbean Cities to disseminate and promote our policy proposals to a wide audience across the region.
+We also recorded a lecture by Angel at a 2024 World Bank Urbanization and Poverty conference, “Twelve Guidelines for Action on Urban Expansion.”
+Angel has advised the government of Uzbekistan on territorial planning, under contract with the World Bank, and delivered the keynote address at a national conference in Tashkent, “Urban Expansion and Densification in Uzbekistan: Diagnosis and Guidelines for Action.”
+Angel also delivered the keynote address at a seminar in Santiago, Chile, “Reflections on the Prospects of Urban Densification in Chile” and gave a talk, “Accommodating Urban Growth in the Global South: An Urban Planning Perspective” to a World Bank Technical Deep Dive in October 2025.
+Additionally, Angel co-authored the chapter, “Mobilizing Land for Rapid Expansion of City Peripheries in Sub-Saharan Africa” for a forthcoming World Bank flagship report on urbanization in sub-Saharan Africa.

 urbanexpansionpic%2Bcaption.png